europeanplaice/field_accessor/README.md

 ```

 ### Definition
 This macro provides the two methods for structs.
-Using `get` You can get a field's value dynamically.
+Using `get` you can get a field's value dynamically.
 Also, a field's value can be updated by `set`.
 ```rust
 pub fn get(self, field_string: String) -> FieldEnum;